Planning Train Journeys in Belgium Using Natural Language

 Finding trains and customer details

-We start with a simple question: we're going to visit our client and need to find some trains.
-The AI is rather conservative in timing, but that's not a big issue as we can ask follow-up questions.
+We start with a simple question: we need trains for a client visit.
+The AI is a bit conservative in timing, but that's not a big issue as we can ask follow-up questions.

-You can also see the AI thinking ahead and already fetching the details of this specific customer from the CRM.
-Although it's called "Flemish Textiles Group", it correctly finds the one closest.
+You can also see the AI thinking ahead, already fetching the customer details from the CRM.
+Although it's called "Flemish Textiles Group", it correctly finds the closest match.

 Getting later options